 Year in Review

-2016 has been a big year for Street Child - and it’s all thanks to you.
+2016 was a big year for Street Child - and it’s all thanks to you.
 Here are a just a few of the highlights that you made possible.
 Thanks for standing with us to help thousands of the world’s poorest children go to school.
-We can’t wait to do more together in 2017 as we continue to fight for the right of every child to have an education and start working in North East Nigeria to help children caught up in ’the world’s worst humanitarian crisis’.

 This year, over 6,000 Ebola-affected families in Sierra Leone received family business grants, helping them rebuild their lives long-term and ensuring 10,000 children could go to school.
 A further 2,080 Ebola-impacted households received emergency food packages in partnership with the World Food Programme.
 Street Child are now constructing 29 secondary school classroom blocks, with sites in Bombali, Kenema, Kailahun and Port Loko.